wvulibraries/engineAPI/designSpecs/databaseObject.md

 *these methods must be implemented on the child (statement) object*

+#### getStatement()

+Returns the underlying PDOStatement object for any really advanced/custom developer logic

 #### execute([params])

 Execute the prepared statement against the database.
 Pass in prepared statement params here.
 Typed to what they should be in the statement.

 example: